 Halloween, observed on the evening of October 31, is a popular celebration around the world, loved by adults and children alike.
-It takes place on the day before All Saints' Day and is also known as All Hallows Eve, Hallowmas Eve, and Samhain.
+It takes place on the day before All Saints' Day and is also known as Hallowe'en, All Hallows' Eve; All Saints' Eve, and Samhain.
 In the United States, it is not a public holiday, therefore businesses and stores follow normal opening hours.
-As well as being the second most commercial holiday in the country, a quarter of all candy sales happen during the season.

-In ancient Britain and Ireland (5th century BCE), on the full moon closest to November 1, the Celts celebrated the festival of Samhain - Summer’s End, the Celtic New Year.
+History shows that Halloween originated in ancient Britain and Ireland (5th century BCE), on the full moon closest to November 1, when the Celts celebrated the festival of Samhain - Summer’s End, the Celtic New Year.
 Samhain was the god of the dead.
 They believed that the barrier between the physical and the spirit world disappeared and that the spirits of the dead, good and evil, returned to earth.
 These spirits would cause people harm if not offered gifts, such as food and drink, sweet goods.
 People would often dress as spirits so that evil spirits would not recognize them.

 As it marked the end of summer, it was necessary to perform various rites and sacrifices to awaken the dying sun.
 All fires were extinguished, sacred fires were lit for the new year, and from these people lit new fires in their homes, to safeguard them during the approaching winter.
 These sacred bonfires would repel evil spirits, and they were also used to offer crop and animal sacrifices to Celtic deities.
 Druids, Celtic priests, wore animal-skin costumes and told each other’s fortunes.
 Druids went from house to house, carrying lanterns and demanding money as offerings.